THE INSURANCE CREDENTIALING PROCESS

 Listed below are a couple key distinctions within the credentialing process that are important to understand as you start down this road.

-A psychologist may go through a national credentialing body like Psychcare which would handle the credentialing for multiple plans that Psychcare is contracted with.
-Physicians however, would go through each company such as UHC, BCBS, AETNA etc. It’s important to understand the inner workings of an insurance plan if you’re hoping to become in-network.
+A psychologist may go through a national credentialing company or TPA like Psychcare which would handle the credentialing for multiple plans that Psychcare is contracted with.
+Physicians however, would go through each company such as UHC, BCBS, AETNA etc unless they decide to contract through an IPA.
+It’s important to understand the inner workings of an insurance plan if you’re hoping to become in-network.

 Psychcare is similar to a TPA(third party administrator) or IPA(independent physician association) if you’re familiar with either of these.
 The psychiatrist would still need to negotiate his/her contract with a company like Psychcare but this agreement will include rates for a number of different plans.
 A physician would go through UHC directly and the contract with UHC would only include fee schedules for UHC plans.
 Physicians would go through a local contracting representative that works specifically with this specialty rather than the whole state.
 It’s important to remember that medical is handled in a different department than behavioral health and other ancillary divisions like ASCs.

 The commercial insurer process involves credentialing (primary source verification, CAQH credentialing) and contracting which would include the contract negotiations; whereas with straight Medicaid or Medicare, they only need to be credentialed (Except where Participation vs Non Participation is concerned with Medicare).

 We are only speaking of straight Medicare and Medicaid, not the HMO plans which actually can be negotiated (this fact is often overlooked).
 Unfortunately, Medicare and Medicaid have established fee schedules which are non negotiable.
 With most of the commercial payers and HMOs, their fee schedule is set as a percentage of the current or prior year Medicare fee schedule.